fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 <img src="images/bezier_sample_3.png" alt>

 <p>You can then fix this by copying your current outline to another layer, then move the control
-points around so that it’s laid out properly &ndash; otherwise the FontForge Validation tool will add the point at extremas automatically, at which point you can merge your misplaced anchor with
+points around so that it’s laid out properly &mdash; otherwise the FontForge Validation tool will add the point at extremas automatically, at which point you can merge your misplaced anchor with
 <i>Right-click > Merge</i>.<br>
 More about that will be said later in the <a href="Making_Sure_Your_Font_Works_Validation.html">